u-boot/u-boot/doc/develop/devicetree/control.rst

 `arch/<arch>/dts`, and then make any adjustments required using a u-boot-dtsi file for your board.

-If CONFIG_OF_EMBED is defined, then it will be picked up and built into the U-Boot image (including u-boot.bin).
+If `OF_EMBED` is selected by Kconfig, then it will be picked up and built into the U-Boot image (including u-boot.bin).
 This is suitable for debugging and development only and is not recommended for production devices.

-If CONFIG_OF_SEPARATE is defined, then it will be built and placed in a u-boot.dtb file alongside u-boot-nodtb.bin with the combined result placed in u-boot.bin so you can still just flash u-boot.bin onto your board.
-If you are using CONFIG_SPL_FRAMEWORK, then u-boot.img will be built to include the device tree binary.
+If `OF_SEPARATE` is selected by Kconfig, then it will be built and placed in a u-boot.dtb file alongside u-boot-nodtb.bin with the combined result placed in u-boot.bin so you can still just flash u-boot.bin onto your board.
+If Kconfig option `SPL_FRAMEWORK` is enabled, then u-boot.img will be built to include the device tree binary.

-If CONFIG_OF_BOARD is defined, a board-specific routine will provide the devicetree at runtime, for example if an earlier bootloader stage creates it and passes it to U-Boot.
+If `OF_BOARD` is selected by Kconfig, a board-specific routine will provide the devicetree at runtime, for example if an earlier bootloader stage creates it and passes it to U-Boot.

-If CONFIG_BLOBLIST is defined, the devicetree may come from a bloblist passed from a previous stage, if present.
+If `BLOBLIST` is selected by Kconfig, the devicetree may come from a bloblist passed from a previous stage, if present.

-If CONFIG_SANDBOX is defined, then it will be read from a file on startup.
+If `SANDBOX` is selected by Kconfig, then it will be read from a file on startup.
 Use the -d flag to U-Boot to specify the file to read, -D for the default and -T for the test devicetree, used to run sandbox unit tests.